mwkpe/pichi/README.md

 ---
 Pichi is a small program for reading and parsing NMEA sentences from a GNSS receiver and logging or transmitting (UDP) the positonal data, turning a Raspberry Pi into a GPS tag.

+Status
+---
+Basically does what it says on the tin ... but it's just a personal RPI project and may or may not work, kill your cat, or rend the fabric of the space time continuum.

 Requirements
 ---
 A Raspberry Pi or similar device – except for the (optional and easily adaptable/removeable) [system timer](src/timer.h) there's no platform-specific code – and a GNSS receiver supporting the NMEA 0183 protocol (RMC or GGA).
 Developed and tested with a Raspberry Pi 3 (Model B) and a NAVILOCK NL-8002U USB 2.0 Multi GNSS Receiver (u-blox-8).